Michigan Matters: Overcoming the Odds Amid Life Altering Circumstances

 Southfield (CBS Detroit) – A special “Michigan Matters” episode airing this Sunday (7:30 am on CBS 62) highlights the power of the human spirit and overcoming long odds as Senior Producer/Host Carol Cain talks with Concordia University Football Coach Roscoe Cummings and Motivational Speaker Raun Kaufman.

 “Coach Roscoe” as he’s known at the Ann Arbor-college, was born with open spina bifida as his family told he’d live only hours.
 He’s overcome much – including many surgeries – as he talks about.
-He’s written a book “God Spoke to Me” just published about his life and the power of faith.READ MORE: Stimulus Check Update: Are You Eligible For A Plus-Up Payment?
+He’s written a book “God Spoke to Me” just published about his life and the power of faith.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

 Then, Raun Kaufman’s parents were told he when he was a toddler he had severe autism, an IQ less than 30, and would likely end up in an institution.
 So, how did he become an Ivy League graduate, best selling author and speaker?
 Kaufman talks with Cain about his story and how his parents defied the doctors and shocked the medical community as they worked tirelessly with him as he improved.
-His parents created the Autism Treatment Center of America.READ MORE: 1st Of It's Kind 'Dino Stroll' Coming To Canterbury Village Will Feature 75 Realistic Dinosaurs
+His parents created the Autism Treatment Center of America.READ MORE: Royal Oak Plans To Establish A New ‘Social District’

 Kaufman serves as director of global education at the center.
 He wrote a book in 2014, “Autism Breakthrough: The Groundbreaking Method That Has Helped Families All Over The World” which became a best-seller.
 He’s working on a second book.
 (For more, go to AutismTreatment.org or email Kaufman at raunraunraun@yahoo.com).

 April is Autism Awareness Month which is why Kaufman was the keynote speaker at the Autism Alliance of Michigan’s recent virtual event attended by over 600 people.
 DTE’s Dave Meador, who is on AAOM’s board, said: “Raun is an example of what happens when people with autism are supported and encouraged to live productive and fulfilling lives.
-His exceptional life inspires all of us to do more to make sure children with autism and mental illness continue to grow, learn and flourish.”MORE NEWS: Saginaw Doctor Says She's Seen More COVID Cases In Children The Last Two Weeks Than Ever Before
+His exceptional life inspires all of us to do more to make sure children with autism and mental illness continue to grow, learn and flourish.”MORE NEWS: Michigan House Committee Approves Resolution To Subpoena Former Health Director Robert Gordon

 Watch MICHIGAN MATTERS, Sunday at 7:30am on CBS 62